 Smart Snacks Product Calculator Use the Smart Snacks Product Calculator to take the guesswork out of this project and help identify if your current products meet the nutrition standards

-Alliance Product Navigator Browse the Product Navigator to help you identify products that meet the Smart Snacks standards.
+Alliance Smart Food Planner Browse the Smart Food Planner to help you identify products that meet the Smart Snacks standards.
 You can search by company to see if your vendor is in our database and identify compliant products that they have.

 Step 4: Engage the School or District Business Officer